 People-Customer: The most obvious organizations who do this are professional services firms with a small number of “rainmakers” who serve as the gateway to the customer and thus the ultimate (people) decision makers.
 Any business that is focused on delivering individualized products or services to specific customers (as opposed to dealing with customers at scale) is likely to fit into this category, whether it’s personal services, custom home construction, etc. Many smaller businesses operate very successfully this way.

 This matters because different people tend to do well in different organization types.
 My best work has been in places that are process-customer, but I’ve done well in process-product as well.
+I will admit though that this works best for me if it’s “process light” or at the very least “process, but don’t let it slow you down too much.”
+Clear guidelines for how decisions get made is always best for me, but if the process is so time-consuming that decisions can’t be made quickly, I tend to lose my mind.
+To my mind process works best when coupled with strong direct ownership that keeps it in check.
 I have not done well in people-dominated organizations.
-Dramatic and mercurial leadership, and having my your daily work shifted by the whims of some leader somewhere may be really inspiring for some, but to me it falls flat at work, as it does in politics.
+Dramatic and mercurial leadership, and having my your daily work shifted by the whims of some leader somewhere with no discussion of alternatives and reasons may be really inspiring for some, but to me it falls flat at work, as it does in politics.

 But I know lots of people who loved Apple and loved Jobs and really wanted to have that kind of leadership around.
 Many of them moved on when he was no longer there.